jonluca/blog/_posts/2019-02-02-deobfuscating-amex-scammer.md

 The domain was registered 2 weeks ago using PublicDomainRegistry.com.
 A DNS query leads to where it currently resides.
 They prevent `ANY` queries so I had to write a short script to get all the DNS entries myself.

-{% picture "amex-dns.png" --alt DNS of scam site %}
+{% include image.html footnote="DNS of scam site" file="amex-dns" %}

 <p class="footnote">Preventing ANY DNS queries</p>